Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_7

-> **Dear Baby~** This is my seventh blog.It is for you.
+> **Dear Baby~** This is my seventh blog.
+It is for you.

-Unconsciously,We have built a big home in our's craft.We building,ploughing,digging and adventuring.We have too many memories there.We had thinked that 'this dream is over' many times.But,is it really over?
+Unconsciously, We have built a big home in our's craft.We building, ploughing,digging and adventuring.
+We have too many memories there.
+We had thinked that 'this dream is over' many times.
+But, is it really over?
 I don't know.
 Good night my darling~

 ---
 <p id = "Day_8"></p>